What is a Letter of Credit – How to Raise Funds The Right Way

 3. The Different Types of Letters of Credit

-4. UPC 600 – The Rules of the Game
+9. UPC 600 – The Rules of the Game

-5. A Letter of Credit Example
+10. A Letter of Credit Example

 Letter of Credit Definition:

-With a letter of credit the issuing bank or financial institution guarantees payment to the seller within a time frame and for a stipulated amount.
-If the buyer does not pay the seller but the issuing bank is responsible for payment on presentation by the seller of the stipulated documents.
-In addition to this, a letter of credit can allow the seller to receive funds before the goods are delivered, which can be advantageous if capital is needed up front.
+With a letter of credit the issuing bank or financial institution, guarantees payment to the seller within a time frame and for a stipulated amount.
+Payment to the seller is contingent upon the fulfillment of conditions outlined in the LoC.
+The buyer themselves does not pay the seller but it’s the buyer’s bank providing payment on a complying presentation by the seller of the stipulated documents.

 How Does a Letter of Credit Work?

-A letter of credit in international trade, is a conditional guarantee to the seller to receive payment by the issuing bank or financial institution.
-Being paid by a letter of credit as a seller is advantageous because it will provide security to you, you don’t need to worry about the state of your buyers business.
-Once you receive the letter of credit, you can ship the goods to the buyer without worrying about the buyers cash flow, available funds or if they were to even go bankrupt and close their doors.
-You would still be paid.
+Once you receive the letter of credit, you can ship goods to the buyer without worrying about the buyers cash flow, available funds or if they were to even go bankrupt and close their doors.
+You would still be paid which helps a business managing risk.

-However, the most important point that I can’t stress enough is that a letter of credit is a conditional bank guarantee, that on correct presentation of the STIPULATED documents required, as the seller, you’ll be paid.
+However, the most important point that I can’t stress enough is that an LoC is a conditional bank guarantee, that on correct presentation of the STIPULATED documents required, as the seller, you’ll be paid.

-What this means is in simple speak, is that you will have to present to the buyer’s bank the stipulated documents within the letter of credit in order to be paid.
-The issuing bank does care and has no interest in the goods themselves.
+The issuing bank not does care and has no interest in the goods themselves.
 They don’t care if the goods were received by the buyer, they don’t care what the goods are, they don’t care if the goods sank on the vessel on the way to the port of destination.
-They only care about the presentation of the stipulated documents.
+They only care that the documents presented comply with the stipulated documents in the LoC.

-Once they are correctly presented, they will issue payment to you, the seller.
-An important point to note is that 70% of letters of credit are unpaid on first presentation so it’s vital that you understand how a letter of credit works if you’re going to start trading using one.
+An important point to note is that most letters of credit (i.e. 70% – the vast majority) are unpaid on first presentation so it’s vital that you understand how they work if you’re going to start trading using one.

-The workings of a letter of credit is a complicated process and not something that I would ever recommend to anyone that doesn’t have a very good understanding of the process.
-With that in mind, this blog is not intended to be a detailed guide on how a letter of credit works but more of an overview.
+The workings of an LoC is a complicated process and not something that I would ever recommend to anyone that doesn’t have a very good understanding of the process.
+With that in mind, this blog is not intended to be a detailed guide on how they work but more of an overview.

 Beware the SCAMMERS!!